-The Company sponsors various defined contribution pension and retirement plans, which cover substantially all employees, other than employees covered by multi-employer pension plans under collective bargaining agreements.
-Total pension and retirement plan expense was \$1.8 million, \$1.6 million and \$1.7 million in fiscal years 2013, 2012 and 2011.
-The amounts include \$0.5 million in fiscal year 2013, \$0.4 million in fiscal 2012 and \$0.5 million in fiscal years 2011, for the Company's matching contribution to retirement savings plans.
-The Company's cost for pension plans is generally determined as 2% - 6% of each covered employee's wages.
-The Company's matching contribution for the retirement savings plans is generally 25% - 50% of employee contributions (up to 4% of employee earnings).
+The Company sponsors various defined contribution retirement plans, which cover substantially all employees, other than employees covered by multiemployer pension plans under collective bargaining agreements.
+Total pension and retirement plan expense was \$1.9 million, \$1.8 million and \$1.6 million in fiscal years 2014, 2013 and 2012.
+The amounts include \$0.5 million in fiscal year 2014, \$0.5 million in fiscal year 2013 and \$0.4 million in fiscal 2012, for the Company's matching contribution to retirement savings plans.